-Learning LH Learning Hour Content Objective Goal Title Fine Learning Objective Description 1 Inventory of my toolkit An understanding of your personal digital toolkit You understand the value of a digital toolkit.
+LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Inventory of my toolkit An understanding of your personal digital toolkit You understand the value of a digital toolkit.
 You can give examples of different digital tools that you use in your professional role.
 You can reflect on the extent to which you use different digital tools in your professional role.
 You can reflect on the purpose of different digital tools.
 You can reflect on your digital "toolbox" in relation to the role of facilitator.
-2 Sorting An increased ability to sort your digital tools 3 Valuing An increased ability to value different digital tools You can give examples of advantages and disadvantages of different digital tools.
-You can evaluate different digital tools in relation to the need for prior knowledge and user-friendliness.
-You can give examples of categories in which you yourself feel th greatest need to add more digital tools.
+2 Sorting An increased ability to sort your digital tools You can give examples of categorizations of types of digital tools.
+You can categorise the digital tools you use.
+You can reflect on how you came in contact with the tools in your list.
+You can reflect on digital tools together with other participants in the course.
+You can give examples of new digital tools to use.
+3 Valuing An increased ability to value different digital tools You can give examples of advantages and disadvantages of different digital tools.
+You can evaluate different digital tools in relation to the need for prior knowledge and user- friendliness.
+You can give examples of categories in which you yourself feel the greatest need to add more digital tools.
 You can reflect on how different digital tools help you in your professional role.
 You can reflect on which tools are particularly important for a facilitator.
 4 Testing An increased ability to use digital tools in a meeting You can give examples of tools that you want to recommend to other facilitators.
 You can use different digital tools in one meeting.
-You have tried a new digital tool recommended by another.
-My up-dated toolkit An understanding on how to adjust your personal digital toolkit You can describe the need to use You can describe how digital to and collaboration.
-You can reflect on the important choosing digital tools.
-You can give examples of a digital toolkit leader of communities.
+You have tried a new digital tool recommended by another participant.
+You can categorise digital tools according to knowledge from CU13.
+You can reflect on the usefulness of different digital tools.
+5 My up-dated toolkit An understanding on how to adjust your personal digital toolkit You can describe the need to update your digital toolbox.
+You can describe how digital tools can contribute to participation and collaboration.
 You can reflect on the importance of starting from the need when choosing digital tools.
 You can give examples of a digital toolbox for a facilitator as a leader of communities.
-You can give examples of digital tools or types of digital tools that
+You can give examples of digital tools or types of digital tools that you want to explore further.